dmgblockchain/BlockSeer-Listener-BTC-Node/README.md

 ## Installing

+The Blockseer Custom Node is a fork of the bitcoin source code.
+The forked repo can be found at https://github.com/dmgblockchain/bitcoin.

+After cloning the repository, make sure to check the file `bitcoin.conf` in the root directory.
+You can find the rpc user and password for connecting to the node and making rpc queries.
+Temporary username and password are included there but should not used in production.

+In `src/validation.cpp` on line 1047 you must add the mysql credentials for the blockseer label database.
+The node will not build without it.
+You can find the credentials on AWS Secret Manager.

 ### Local installation - Ignore this step if using Docker

 The size of the bitcoin blockchain is constantly growing and at the time of writing it is about 300GB+, so ensure you have enough disk space before continuing.

-The Blockseer Custom Node is a fork of the bitcoin source code.
-The forked repo can be found at https://github.com/dmgblockchain/bitcoin.

 After cloning the repository, run `apt-get install build-essential autoconf libtool pkg-config libboost-all-dev libssl-dev libprotobuf-dev protobuf-compiler libevent-dev libqt4-dev libcanberra-gtk-module libdb-dev libdb++-dev bsdmainutils libmysqlcppconn-dev -y` to install the dependencies.